-C. Scott Schwefel practices in the area of litigation and represents clients in a wide range of matters including business and employment-related disputes.
+C. Scott Schwefel practices in the area of litigation and represents clients in a wide range of matters including business, real estate, and employment-related disputes.

 He has been lead trial counsel representing litigants in state and federal courts in Connecticut and Massachusetts as well as representing clients in mediation and arbitration.
 He serves as a member of the American Arbitration Association’s national panel of lawyer neutrals.

 Mr. Schwefel has represented both plaintiffs and defendants in a broad range of corporate/business disputes, as well as in litigation involving claims of breach of contract, fraud, breach of fiduciary duty, business torts and unfair competition claims, shareholder and partnership disputes, and real estate litigation.